Robotnik08/SlomeScript/README.md

 # NOTICE

-This language right now is just a days old, so it does not yet include crucial things like MATH, stay tuned, I plan on adding these really soon.
+This language right now is just a few days old, so it does not yet include crucial things like MATH, stay tuned, I plan on adding these really soon.

 This is open source because I do not care if anyone can edit, this project is made for me to practise C++.